Quick answer

 This is not a bureaucratic technicality.
-Every year, foreigners in Kraków find themselves unable to legally drive because they submitted their exchange application on day 150, processing took 11 weeks, and their original licence was surrendered at submission.
+Every year, foreigners in Kraków find themselves unable to legally drive because they submitted their exchange application on day 150, processing took several weeks, and their original licence was surrendered at submission.
 They cannot drive from submission until the Polish licence arrives.
 If day 185 passes during that window, they are driving without a valid licence — void insurance, possible criminal liability.

 Who Needs to Exchange and Who Does Not